SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Background Summary

-Feedback plays a crucial role in student success \citep{m:3}, but providing timely, high-quality feedback can be tough, particularly in large computing classes where demand is increasingly outpacing resources \citep{n:1,n:2}.
+Feedback plays a crucial role in student success \citep{m:3}, but providing timely, high-quality feedback can be challenging, particularly in large computing classes where demand is increasingly outpacing resources \citep{n:1,n:2}.
 The integration of Large Language Models (LLMs) into educational settings, particularly for providing automated feedback on student assignments, has emerged as a significant area of focus \citep{k:1,r:1,d:1}, especially in computer science education \citep{d:2,b:1,h:1,l:1,l:2}.

-Despite the promise, the previous LLM-based feedback research has largely focused on experiments of LLM-based assignment feedback generation and evaluation of a specific kind of programming tasks \citep{p:1} or a single university course \citep{l:1}, which limits widespread adoption of their methods.
-Research on generalisable methodologies for LLM-based automated feedback systems -- tested across different types of computer science assignments for effectiveness and responsibility -- remains largely unexplored.
+Despite the promise, previous LLM-based feedback research has largely focused on experiments of LLM-based assignment feedback generation and evaluation of a specific kind of programming tasks \citep{p:1} or a single university course \citep{l:1}, which limits widespread adoption of their methods.
+Research on generalisable methodologies for LLM-based automated feedback systems remains largely unexplored.
 A critical barrier limiting such research is the lack of open educational datasets \citep{g:1,s:1,m:1,m:2,w:1}.
 To the best of our knowledge, there is currently no open dataset that comprehensively includes assignment descriptions and diverse student submissions across various assignments and courses.
 The creation of such a dataset is likely to conflict with university intellectual property rights and student privacy.